rapidsai-community/notebooks-contrib/README.md

 # RAPIDS Extended Notebooks
 ## Intro
-Welcome to the auxiliary notebooks repo!
-The purpose of this collection of notebooks is to help prospective users experience the power of RAPIDS, understand why they would want to implement RAPIDS in their data science pipeline, and help them get started and grow their skills to master the RAPIDS libraries.
+Welcome to the extended notebooks repo!

+The purpose of this collection of notebooks is to help users understand what RAPIDS has to offer, learn how, why, and when including it in data science pipelines makes sense, and help get started using RAPIDS libraries by example.

-This collection started as the community notebooks that require external sources for libraries and data, so it requires a network connected workstation.
-If you plan to explore on an air gapped system, please use our core notebooks repo.
+Many of these notebooks use additional PyData ecosystem packages, and include code for downloading datasets, thus they require network connectivity.
+If running on a system with no network access, please use the [core notebooks repo](https://github.com/rapidsai/notebooks).

 ## Exploring the Repo
-Our notebooks are split into two major folders, with subfolders
+Notebooks live in two root folders:
-- `cpu_comparison_notebooks` - contains notebooks that will let you experience “why RAPIDS’ by directly comparing the data science compute time between popular single and multi threaded CPU implementations and RAPIDS GPU implementation.
-You’ll also see how similar RAPIDS APIs are to your favorite data science packages.
+- `cpu_comparison_notebooks` - these notebooks demonstrate “why RAPIDS’ by directly comparing compute time between single and multi threaded CPU implementations vs GPU (RAPIDS library) implementations.
+Of note here is the similarity of RAPIDS APIs to common PyData ecosystem packages like Pandas and scikit-learn.
 Notebooks in here include:
     - DBScan Demo Full
     - XGBoost
     - Linear Regression
     - Ridge Regression
     - PCA
-- `tutorial_notebooks` - contains notebooks that will help you learn “how [to master] RAPIDS”.
-It contains these subfolders
+- `tutorial_notebooks` - contains notebooks showing “how [to master] RAPIDS”:
     - `getting_started` - to help you quickly learn the basic RAPIDS APIs.
 It contains these notebooks
         - Dask Hello World
         - Getting Started with cuDF